-- Mean radius: The average circular radius of cross sections of particles obtained by taking a section through the dispersion, assuming spherical precipitates. - Size distribution: The number density of particle cross sections that have a radius varying within a given size class in a unit area. - Number density distribution: The number of particle cross sections that have a radius varying within a given size class in a unit area. - Normalized number density distribution: The probability of finding particle cross sections with a cross sectional radius varying within the size class.
+- Mean radius: The average circular radius of cross sections of particles obtained by taking a section through the dispersion, assuming spherical precipitates. - Number density The number concentration of precipitates found on a 1 m2 crosssection through the microstructure. - Volume fraction The area fraction of precipitates found on a cross-section taken through the microstructure. - Size distribution: The number density of particle cross sections that have a radius varying within a given size class in a unit area. - Number density distribution: The number of particle cross sections that have a radius varying within a given size class in a unit area. - Normalized number density distribution: The probability of finding particle cross sections with a cross sectional radius varying within the size class.
 The radius is normalized by the volumetric mean of the dispersion.